devYaoYH/Meta-Intellectual-Musings/XAI/README.md

 </p>
 <p align="center"><strong>Figure 5:</strong> Saliency maps of image classification results from VGG-16 Deep CNN model <a href="https://arxiv.org/pdf/1904.00605.pdf">Source</a></p>

+One type of approach to illuminating the AI black box is to identify what are the important features in the presented input or important weights within a model that contributes to the final output.
+In other words, what are salient features that produces the model output.
+In Figure 5, a novel "RAP" algorithm for computing saliency maps for Deep CNNs is proposed and compared against other common algorithms.
+What one hopes to achieve here is an indication for what went on in the processing of the AI model such that the result is what it is.
+Saliency maps are post-hoc attempts to identify contributing factors to a model's final determination based on some measure of 'relevance'.

+Such an approach is representative of the first broad thrust of the XAI movement: developing tools that allows us to interact intelligibly with our AI models.
+This approach attempts to answer a very human question: What factored into your decision?
+Furthermore, as engineers, it also allows us to identify processes happening within our models and fulfil the role of *control* or *improve*-type explanations.

 ## Employing self-attention masking

 <p align="center">
   <img src="/XAI/img/selective_attention.gif">
 </p>
 <p align="center"><strong>Figure 6:</strong> Overlay of selected input regions model attends to <a href="https://ai.googleblog.com/2020/06/using-selective-attention-in.html">Source</a></p>

+An alternative to asking post-hoc questions is to modify our models themselves to function in a way that is 'self-explanatory'.
+This approach is typically references as interpretable AI rather than explanatory AI.

 ## Learning to provide explanatory [text]